Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 );
 ```

-**Note:** Javascript doesn't use parameter names (like Python and R), so the parameters need to be in the order that they are defined in the [openEO processes documentation](../processes.md).
+**Note:** JavaScript doesn't use parameter names (like Python and R), so the parameters need to be in the order that they are defined in the [openEO processes documentation](../processes.md).

 </template>
 </CodeSwitcher>